raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ## 2. Capture sensor data

-Your program must use at least one of the Astro Pi's sensors or the camera to capture data.
-Programs that rely solely on external libraries to predict data — such as using the `skyfield` library to look up the ISS position — do not qualify as using sensor data.
+Using external libraries to calculate or predict values does not count as collecting sensor data.
+For example, a program that only uses the `skyfield` library to determine the ISS's position would not meet this requirement, because it is using a model rather than measurements from the Astro Pi's hardware.

 ### Taking measurements with the Sense HAT

-To gather environmental data from the ISS, you can use the sensors on the Sense HAT.
-Here is an example of a simple program that takes a colour and light-level reading:
+One way to collect data on the ISS is to use the sensors on the Sense HAT.
+These sensors can measure things such as light levels, colour, temperature, humidity, and movement.

+The example below shows a simple program that takes a colour reading and displays it as an RGB code:

 ```python
 from sense_hat import SenseHat